marcopeg/marcopeg.github.io/content/posts/2019/0625-simple-auth-in-graphql/simple-auth-in-graphql.md

-I encourage you to play and toggle the `require('./get-personal-info.query')` instruction and investigate the GraphQLi docs, so to notice that the whole `auth` wrapper will disappear as soon you remove this demo extension.
+I encourage you to play and toggle the `require('./get-personal-info.query')` instruction and investigate the GraphQLi docs, so to notice that the whole `auth` wrapper will disappear as soon as you remove this demo extension.

+If everything works then **you have just created your first extensible feature** (or is it a service?) and a custom implementation of your own hook!

+Congrats 👍

 ## Implement the Auth Business Logic